quaap/Primary/README.md

 A simple educational practice game for kids and adults.

-Currectly there is a set of levels of basic math: low-number addition, subtraction, multiplication, and division.
+Currently there is a set of levels of basic math: low-number addition, subtraction, multiplication, and division.

 The app is designed to allow other level sets, and in the future I'd like to add other math levels (ideas: word problems, easier and harder math, etc) and other subjects